Surraya Bhopali

 Suryya Bhopali is a Pakistani musical romantic film directed by Hassan Tariq, who also wrote the screenplay.

 The film stars Rani in title role, alongside Shahid, with Waheed Murad in a supporting role.
-The film's song "Tha Yaqeen Ke Ayainge" gained widespread popularity.
-The music was composed by A. Hameed, features performances by Mehdi Hassan and Nahid Akhtar.
+The film's song Tha Yaqeen Ke Ayaingee Yeh Raatan Kabhi gained widespread popularity.
+The music was composed by A. Hameed, with Mehdi Hassan and Nahid Akhtar lending their voice to the songs.

 In 2016, Lok Virsa Museum screened the film as part of special showcase of the feature films in the country.

 Plot

 It tells the story of a qawali singer from Bhopal who falls in love with the son of a Nawab when she is invited to perform at the Nawab's residence.